Top tips for filling in school leaver programme application forms

 Give yourself time

-On Grant Thornton’s application form, sections on education, qualifications and work experience should be relatively straightforward to fill in, but the free text questions, which ask about your strengths and motivation for applying, are likely to take longer.
+On Lloyds Banking Group’s application form, sections on personal details, accessibility and monitoring information questions should be relatively straightforward to fill in, but the free text question, which asks about the skills and experience you can bring to the role, is likely to take longer.
 Avoid copying and pasting answers from other application forms and make sure your responses are tailored to the employer and role you are applying for.

 Can you justify your choices?